SteveSandersonMS/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

 In `Program.cs`, see the `TODO` comment block near the top.
 Replace it with one of the following code blocks:

+ * If you're using **GitHub Models** or **Azure OpenAI**:

+    ```cs
+    // Note that AzureOpenAIClient works with both GitHub Models and Azure OpenAI endpoints
+    var innerChatClient = new AzureOpenAIClient(
+        new Uri(builder.Configuration["AI:Endpoint"]!),
+        new ApiKeyCredential(builder.Configuration["AI:Key"]!))
+        .AsChatClient("gpt-4o-mini");
+    ```

+    Clearly you'll also need to supply values for these AI endpoint and key config properties.
+You can do that by editing `appsettings.Development.json`, but it's better to do it using the .NET `user-secrets` tool.
+For that, open a command prompt in the project directory (the one containing `QuizApp.csproj`), and run:

+    ```
+    dotnet user-secrets set "AI:Endpoint" https://your_endpoint_see_below/
+    dotnet user-secrets set "AI:Key" your_key_see_below
+    ```

+    For GitHub Models, the endpoint value will be `https://models.inference.ai.azure.com/`, and the key will be the string starting with `github_pat_` which you received when getting an API key earlier.

+    For Azure OpenAI, the endpoint value will look like `https://HOSTNAME.openai.azure.com/`.
+Get both the Endpoint and Key values from Azure AI Foundry portal.
+Notice that for Endpoint, **you're only supplying the part of the URL up the the end of the host**.
+Don't include `openai/deployments/...` or whatever else appears after it in Azure AI Foundry portal.

  * If you're using Ollama:

     ```cs